 Consolidation of heritage compliance firms in the United States continues as more and more owner/operators seek retirement and firms struggle to gain market share.
-Today, the largest heritage-only firms only hold approximately 1-1.5 percent of market share of the compliance sector, now at $1.1 billion annually and forecast to grow to $2 billion by 2019.
+Today, the largest heritage-only firms only hold approximately 1-1.5 percent of market share of the compliance sector, now at $928 million annually and forecast to grow to $1.25 billion by 2020.
 Yesterday, Heritage Business Journal (HBJ) received this press release from ASM Affiliates and Rechtman Consulting announcing a new merger.
 Company news can be submitted to HBJ from the “Submit Press Release” page.

 HILO, HAWAII – DECEMBER 3, 2013 – Rechtman Consulting has been acquired by ASM Affiliates (ASM).
 Going forward the company will operate as ASM Hawaii.
 Bob Rechtman will be leading ASM Hawaii as Managing Director for its Hawaii and Pacific operations.
 The transaction involved the assets of Rechtman Consulting including its existing contracts and proposals.
 All the current employees have joined ASM Hawaii.
 Henberger served as the exclusive advisor to ASM.
 Financial terms were not disclosed.